Institutional Review Board

-Applicants must provide a certificate of course completion for protection of human research participants issued by one of two agencies: the National Institutes of Health (NIH) or from the Collaborative Institutional Training Initiative (CITI).
-The latter is a consortium to which North Park does not belong, but we will recognize the certificate of completion.
-The NIH program is free.
-The certificate should be attached to the completed application.
+Applicants must provide a certificate of course completion for the protection of human research participants issued by an agency that provides Human Research Subject training, e.g. Collaborative Institutional Training Initiative (CITI).
+CITI is a consortium to which North Park subscribes and students, faculty and staff can obtain Human Research Subject training free of charge when they identify their affiliation with North Park University upon registering for CITI Account Access at the CITI site.
+The certificate of training should be attached to the completed application.

 Whenever NPU IRB approval of research is required, the person responsible for the research — typically the principal investigator (PI) — must submit a completed application.
 There are several components to the application.

 The NPU IRB will determine first if the application falls under its purview; if it does not, or if it is for some reason exempt from NPU IRB review, the application will be returned to the applicant with notification of the assessment.
 If the application is reviewed, it may be 1) approved; or 2) provisionally approved pending clarification, completion, and/or recommended changes; or 3) returned to the submitter requiring that additional safeguards or other significant amendments be incorporated for resubmission; or 4) not approved with notification sent to the applicant with the reason(s) given.

 Submission of Application

 The application should be submitted to the chair of the NPU IRB at least ten days prior to a regularly scheduled meeting of the NPU IRB.
 You may contact the NPU IRB chair for the schedule of regular meetings.

 Classroom projects designed to teach students about research are exempt as long as they are not being presented outside of the classroom; this includes not presenting information online through blog posts etc. Please complete the Classroom Research IRB Form.